loganhasty/liri-node-app/README.md

 First parameter:

-movie-this (Will return the top IMDB result from your search); songify-this (Will return the top result from Spotify for your search); do-what-it-says (Reads a text file and scans for the song name, which then searches Spotify)
+-movie-this (Will return the top IMDB result from your search); -songify-this (Will return the top result from Spotify for your search); -do-what-it-says (Reads a text file and scans for the song name, which then searches Spotify)

 Second parameter: